-The Pennsylvania Immigrant and Refugee Women’s Network, or PAIRWN, is a 501(c)(3) nonprofit organization dedicated to the well-being of immigrant and refugee communities in Pennsylvania.
+The Pennsylvania Immigrant and Refugee Women’s Network, or PAIRWN, is a 501(c)(3) nonprofit organization dedicated to the well-being of immigrant and refugee women in Pennsylvania.

 As the first organization in Pennsylvania to focus directly on immigrant and refugee women’s issues, PAIRWN has a crucial and ground-breaking mission.